 Campus Volunteer, Mentor Opportunities, and Student Groups

-- CU's Volunteer Resource Center is a good place to start!
+- CU's Volunteer Resource Center and the Center for Student Involvement are good places to start!

 - Counseling and Psychiatric Services (CAPS): volunteers and peer educators are undergraduate students dedicated to making a positive impact in the campus community.
 For more information visit: http://www.colorado.edu/health/joincaps